block42-blockchain-company/thornode-telegram-bot/README.md

 Open `variables.env` file and set
 - `TELEGRAM_BOT_TOKEN` to your Telegram Bot Token obtained from BotFather.
-- `THORCHAIN_NODE_IP` to any THORNode IP you want to monitor (or `localhost`).
-Leave it empty or remove it to use testnet seed Node IPs.
 - `BINANCE_NODE_IP` to any Binance Node IP you want to monitor (or `localhost`).
 Leave it empty or remove it to not monitor a Binance Node.
 - `ADMIN_USER_IDS` to a list of Telegram User IDs that are permissioned to access the Admin Area.